Jeraldy/JeddyJs/README.md

     └── webpack.config.js
 **public/index.html**:
 When running, the app will render its content into the `div#root`, therefore this div should not be removed.
 The script tag with `app.bundle.js` is needed to load our compiled js files.
-This is a regular *html* file so feel free to add global css, icons etc..
+This is a regular *html* file so feel free to add global css, icons etc..<br>
 **src/index.js**:
 This is the main entry of our app, and the `Jeddy.Init` connects the app logic to the dom.
 The *Main* class has a mutable state since it extends a `StatefulWidget`,